 Living with this form of learning during the time I have spent at Microverse, I can speak to the clear benefits it offers.
 I am able to learn topics I’ve never before encountered and complete projects consistently within five days.
 This form of learning is similar to the pace of learning expected in the tech industry, making this teacher-less learning model as close to reality as one can get within an educational environment.

-At Microverse, the list of what you learn is long, yet targeted to fulfill only what is necessary to be a competent entry level software developer.
+At Microverse, what you learn is targeted to fulfill only what is necessary to be a competent entry level software developer.